Web3NL/motoko-book/src/common-internet-computer-canisters/ic-management-canister.md

 ## Motoko Interface

-This is a subset of the interface as a [Motoko module].
+This is a subset of the interface as a [Motoko module](/common-programming-concepts/modules.html).
 It only includes _canister management_ related types and functions.
 It is available as [ic-management-interface.mo](_mo/ic-management/ic-management-interface.mo)

 ### Types